jayprophit/knowledge-base/src/multidisciplinary_ai/cosmology/README.md

+---
+title: Cosmology Documentation
+description: Documentation and guides for the Cosmology module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Cosmology Module

 This module provides tools for cosmological calculations and simulations, including distance measures, time evolution, and large-scale structure formation.